 This approach is based on the notion that organizational change begins with the individual.
 By addressing root causes rather than surface behaviors, The Human Element helps people eliminate the distortions that sabotage them, undermine their relationships, and lower their motivation.
 The result is profound and lasting change.

 The process of becoming a Licensed Human Element Practitioner (LHEP™) begins with experiencing The Human Element® methodology.
-This is a course designed to understand the logic of human behavior and interactions and includes a set of practical tools for navigating the human side of organizational life.
-This course focuses on increasing awareness of your own behavior and motivations because, oddly enough, in learning how to deal with others effectively, it is most useful to begin with yourself.
+This is a program designed to understand the logic of human behavior and interactions and includes a set of practical tools for navigating the human side of organizational life.
+This program focuses on increasing awareness of your own behavior and motivations because, oddly enough, in learning how to deal with others effectively, it is most useful to begin with yourself.